The Death of Bunny Munro

-The Death of Bunny Munro is a 2009 novel written by Nick Cave, best known as the lead singer of Nick Cave and the Bad Seeds.
-It is his second and most recent novel, the first being And the Ass Saw the Angel, published in 1989.
+The Death of Bunny Munro is a 2009 novel written by Nick Cave, best known as the lead vocalist of Nick Cave and the Bad Seeds.
+It is his second novel, the first being And the Ass Saw the Angel, published in 1989.

 Synopsis

 The novel deals with Bunny Munro, a middle-aged lothario, whose constant womanising and alcohol abuse comes to a head after his wife's suicide.
 A travelling door-to-door beauty-product salesman, he and his son go on an increasingly out-of-control road trip around Brighton, over which looms the shadow of a serial killer making his way towards Brighton, as well as Bunny's own mortality.
 The novel is set in Brighton in 2003, around the time the West Pier was destroyed by fire.

 Many of the locations and street names used in the book relate to real places close to Cave's own home.